linroger/Wealth-of-Nations/Financial Markets and Institutions/I- Introduction to Financial Markets and Intermediation/I- Introduction to Financial Markets and Intermediation/Lecture Note 1- Debt Pricing.md

 | 2       | 0          | 1551-600 = 951 | 475.5          |

 An owner-managed firm with debt of 600 in place will choose project 2,  despite its negative net present value,  because the "piece of the action" that goes to the equity is worth more than with project 1.
 Face value of 600 exceeds the debt capacity of the firm,  because it removes incentives for proper investment.
 What is the debt capacity of the firm?
 What is the highest face value,  F,  that the borrower prefers project 1?

 The borrower's equity payoff from Project 1 with debt of face F is:

 ½ (1500-F) + ½ (500-F) = 1000 - F (for F≤500)

 ½ (1500-F) + ½ (0) (for F between 500 and 1500),  0 for F>1500.
 The borrower's equity payoff from Project 2 with debt of face F is: ½(1551 - F) + ½(0) for F<1551 0 for F> 1551.
 The debt capacity must be less than 500,  because if the firm will certainly default in Depression,  all that matters is what it is worth in prosperity.

 For F < 500,  Project 1 is preferred for all F that satisfy 1000-F ≥ ½(1551-F),  which solves out to F≤ 449.
 As a result,  449 is the debt capacity in face value.

-# Lecture Note 1- Debt Pricing
+# Lecture Note 1Debt Pricing

 Suppose lenders require an expected return of r for investing in any security of the firm.
 If the firm issued debt with face value 448 debt,  it would choose project 1,  and then the debt could raise up to 448 1+r.
 (Project 1 is also selected for face 449,  because the borrower will not hurt the lender if it does not help himself.)
 If the firm issued debt with face F>449,  it would lead to project 2 and raise½F + ½(0)

 1+r.

 # This Leaves Us With Some Unanswered Questions

 A- *How can these bad effects of debt be reduced?* B- *How do bank asset services help reduce these bad effects?*

 Next Class CIf debt is so bad,  why is it so common,  especially for smaller firms?

 Why not use another financial contract?

 Next Class A. Let's have some suggestions for how to get out of this situation of Risky Project 2?

 - We will discuss and evaluate.